kubernetes/minikube/site/content/en/docs/handbook/addons/yakd-kubernetes-dashboard.md

 minikube service yakd-dashboard -n yakd-dashboard
 ```

-There dashboard will open in a new browser window and you should be able to start using it with no further hassle.
+The dashboard will open in a new browser window and you should be able to start using it with no further hassle.

 YAKD - Kubernetes Dashboard is also compatible with metrics-server.
 To install it, run: